Looking for stabilizers in NSOP$\_1$: The case of -free PAC fields

 In this context every group $G_{e}$ in $M_{e}$ is definably amenable with a measure $\mu_{e}$ which is invariant under translations, is such that $\mu(G_{e})=1$ and is definable over an $e$-free PAC field $A_{e} \subseteq M_{e}\prec \mathbb{F}_{e}$ by \cref{defsurk}. $G$ is also definably amenable with the ultraproduct measure $\mu = \prod_{e<\omega} \mu_{e}/\mathcal{U}$, which is also invariant under translation.
 Let $M:=\prod_{e<\omega}M_{e}/\mathcal{U} \prec \mathbb{F}$.

-In the previous subsection we saw that the definable ameanability of definable groups in $e$-free PAC fields with $e$ finite is proven using the fact that such a group is definably virtually isogenous to the rational points of an algebraic group.
+In the previous subsection we saw that the definable amenability of definable groups in $e$-free PAC fields with $e$ finite is proven using the fact that such a group is definably isogenous to the rational points of an algebraic group.
 This raises an insightful question as to whether the same applies to $\omega$-free PAC field.
-With the previous results we get a partial answer:
+With the previous results from this chapter we get a partial answer:

-\begin{prop} There exist an algebraic group definable over $M$, a type-definable subgroup $G_{0}$ of bounded index in $G$ and a definable finite to one group homomorphism from $G_{0}$ to $H(\mathbb{F})$. \end{prop}
+\begin{theorem} There exist an algebraic group definable over $M$, a type-definable subgroup $G_{0}$ of bounded index in $G$ and a definable finite to one group homomorphism from $G_{0}$ to $H(\mathbb{F})$. \end{theorem}

 \begin{proof} We apply \cref{resultatgroup}.
 By \cref{stabomegafree} the assumption (H1) is satisfied.
 (H2) follows from \cref{pacchar0}.
 We want to show that (H3) holds, for this we construct an expansion of the language.